Pol-Robledillo/BrawlToons/README.md

 1. Download the game.
 2. Download the API for login.
-3. Open the API project on Visual Studio Community
+3. Open the API project on Visual Studio Community.
-4. Build a solution and execute it
+4. Build a solution and execute it.

 Now you are ready to start fighting! 🔥